irlnathan/sails101-Associations-Overview/README.md

 >**Note:** It is very important that when passing a nested object in the `.update` method that I specify a _primary key_ of what I want to update.
 If I don't pass the _primary key_, the `.update` method will create a new object.

 ###Validating Two-way Associations
 Even though I've set-up a two-way association between the _User_ and _Profile_ as well as the _Profile_ and _User_, there is nothing that will prevent Charles Ponzi's Profile _record_ from being associated with both Charles Ponzi and Nikola Tesla.
 Given Ponzi's past, I don't think Nikola Tesla would appreciate that.
-But as with most things there's a way to prevent that behavior.
+But as with most things in Sails there's an easy way to prevent that behavior.

 Because Associations are _attributes_ Sails validations apply.